eorus/mirrorlesstimescom/content/post/2018-05-18-full-fujifilm-x-t100-specifications-leaked.md

           * For 4K movie recording, use a card with UHS Speed Class 3 or higher
         </li>
         <li>
-          * Although movie recording will continue without interruption when the file size reaches 4 GB, subsequent footage will be recorded to a separate file which must be viewed separately.
+          * Although movie recording will continue without interruption when the file size reaches 4 GB, subsequent bartage will be recorded to a separate file which must be viewed separately.
         </li>
       </ul>
     </td>